PUNE :: Traditional Headgear Vertical

-Marathi Pheta -In ceremonies such as weddings, festive and cultural and religious celebrations as well it is common to wear Pheta.
-A traditional Pheta is usually long cloth in Saffron colour (to indicate valour) and with a distinct gold border.
+Kolhapuri Pheta - Commonly worn in ceremonies such as weddings, festive, cultural and religious celebrations.
+This Pheta is usually long cloth in Saffron colour (to indicate valour) and with a distinct gold border.

 Phule Pagdi- Phule pagadi refers to the style of the turban worn by Mahatma Jyotiba Phule – the 19th century reformist who had taken education to the lower castes and women.